So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 Now, you’ve got to make it discoverable within the store as well as outside of it.
 To do that, you have to make sure everything clicks.

 We hope you got a lot out of this App Store optimization guide!
-The various App Store optimization tools we talked about through this tutorial will give you a big help in making your app rise to the top of the rankings.
+The various App Store optimization services and tools we talked about through this tutorial will give you a big help in making your app rise to the top of the rankings.

 If you enjoyed this blog post, please share it on Twitter, Facebook, LinkedIn or Google Plus.